90 Things You Should Never Throw Out (and How to Reuse Them)

 To keep your hardware neat and accessible, thread nuts, washers, sockets, and other items on short pieces of 12- or 14- gauge electrical wire, then hang them on a toolbox handle or a pegboard hook.
 Twist the ends of the wire into hook shapes that interlock for easy closing and opening.
 Many thanks to reader Roger Swanson for tying up this neat tip.

 After waxing wood or leather, use a pair of pantyhose for that final buff.
 It will give your project that extra gleam and make the surface feel smoother. —Reader Ellis Biderson.
-Learn other items that you didn’t know you could upcycle or recycle.

 If toddlers visit your home only occasionally, you don’t have to mar your cabinetry with a safety latch to make it childproof.
 Keep a set of drawers from being opened by sliding a yardstick through the handles.
 Now the kids are safe and you didn’t have to buy a special safety latch or get out your drill. —Reader Fran Fullerton.